GoogleChrome/developer.chrome.com/site/en/blog/storage-partitioning-deprecation-trial/index.md

     allows a site to unpartition sessionStorage across navigations.

-These will enable sites to discover and fix problems before third-party partitioning begins its rollout process in M112.
+These will enable sites to discover and fix problems before third-party partitioning begins its rollout process in Chrome 113.

 Below is an overview of the deprecation trial and what to expect.
 If you have feedback to share or you experience any issues throughout this trial let us know